 Credible doesn’t directly loan you money for your education.
 Instead, you’ll input your details and get quotes from multiple lenders.
 From there, you can choose the lender that offers the best rates and repayment terms.

-- Limited lending opportunities
+- Limited opportunities shared based on prequalification

 Even if you’re concerned that your credit history (or lack thereof) might force you to go with an income share agreement, it’s worth checking in with Credible first.
 You can get multiple quotes with one application, so it’s a great way to know what other lenders might be willing to offer you.